 In bankruptcy cases, individuals can protect property from the reach of creditors and the bankruptcy trustee.
 To protect property, the debtor has to claim the property as exempt.
 These exemptions are only available for certain types of property and in certain maximum amounts.
 Exemptions vary by state.
 Some states allow their residents to use the exemption list found in the bankruptcy code.
 Some states, like California, require that its residents use state-specific exemptions.

-In California, there are two sets of exemptions available for use in bankruptcy to California residents (if you have been domiciled there for the last 2 years).
+In California, there are two sets of exemptions available for use in bankruptcy to California residents (if you have been domiciled there for 546 days).
 The set that is the subject of this article is commonly known as the "703 exemptions."
-703 refers to the code section of the California Code of Civil Procedure.
+The number 703 refers to the code section of the California Code of Civil Procedure.
 Specifically, these exemptions can be found within section 703.140 if you would like to review them yourself.
-Recall that you use your exemptions to protect property in a bankruptcy so that the trustee does not sell it to pay your creditors.
+Recall that you use your exemptions to protect property in bankruptcy so that the trustee does not sell it to pay your creditors.
 Exemptions must be claimed on bankruptcy Schedule C.

 The first exemption is made pursuant to section 703.140(b)(1).
-This section allows you to exempt up to $25,575 of your interest in real (e.g., house) or personal (e.g., motor home) property that you or your dependent use as a residence.
-This amount also applies to an owned cooperative or a burial plot for the debtor or a dependent.
+This section allows you to exempt up to $29,275 of your interest in real (e.g., house) or personal (e.g., motor home) property that you or your dependent use as a residence.
+This amount also applies to an owned cooperative of the debtor or a dependent.

 Household Furnishings and Goods

-Section 703.140(b)(3) permits exemption in the amount of $550 in any household furnishings, goods, wearing apparel, appliances, books, animals, crops, or musical instruments.
+Section 703.140(b)(3) permits exemption in the amount of $725 in any household furnishings, goods, wearing apparel, appliances, books, animals, crops, or musical instruments.
 Note that these items must be for primarily personal, family, or household use of the debtor or a dependent.
-This exemption is somewhat different in that you can exempt each and every item that falls into this category up to $650 of its value.
+This exemption is somewhat different in that you can exempt each and every item that falls into this category up to the exempted amount.